Enro/economic-impacts-OS/template.md

 # Case study of economic impact of open science

-## Describe the dataset, database, software, hardware… What is it?
+## Describe the dataset, database, software, hardware… produced by the project.
+What is it?
 What is its purpose?
 How is it used?

 ## Describe the openness of the project: in what respect is it open?